agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 ### Supporting Features for Multitenancy in Kafka

+Kafka has very good support for Multitenancy , allwoing it to serve multiple teams, applications and produces/consumer.
+Below are the features that allow multitenancy.

 1. **Topic Segregation**: Organizes messages into topics for different teams or applications.
 2. **Access Control Lists (ACLs)**: Controls access to specific topics.
 3. **Quotas**: Sets limits on resource usage for clients or users.